The Golden Regiment

 It’s raining outside.
 Does that mean the band practice or performance is cancelled?

-No. Rehearsals and performances are not cancelled unless there is an announcement made by the Director.
+No. Rehearsals and performances are not cancelled unless there is an announcement made by the Directors.
 Students should be prepared to practice and perform outside in all types of weather.
 If the forecast is calling for inclement weather, bring a raincoat to rehearsal.
 For competitions, football games, and parades bring the appropriate cold weather gear to wear under the uniform.
 Never will we place students in danger of electrical storms or heavy rain, but we will inevitably have to operate in some light rain or cool weather at some point.
 In all cases, common sense will rule.

 How many football games/competitions are there?